-CPB recently helped launch eight new regional collaborations, creating 57 newsroom positions including 11 editors.
-They will increase local journalism capacity by allowing public media radio and television stations to better coordinate and share their reporting expertise and resources to undertake ambitious journalism projects in multimedia formats.
-The collaborations are also expected to contribute stories to national public media programs such as PBS NewsHour and NPR's Morning Edition and All Things Considered.
+In the last three years, CPB has helped launch 13 regional collaborations, creating 90 newsroom positions including 16 editors.
+These collaborations increase local journalism capacity by allowing public media radio and television stations to better coordinate and share their reporting expertise and resources to undertake ambitious journalism projects in multimedia formats.
+The collaborations also contribute stories to national public media programs such as PBS NewsHour and NPR's Morning Edition and All Things Considered.

-The collaborations are:
+The on-going collaborations are: